 But first, a possible spoiler.

-The answer is: It depends - but the fact that this article exists should be a big clue.
+The answer is: It depends - but the fact that this article exists should have been a big clue.
 In short:

 - When it is neither charging or discharging: No interference at all on any band.